kurianbenoy/flask-basic/notes-day3.md

    ...:
 ```

 Any Django users here?
-If yes, name a generator in Django
+If yes, name a decorators in Django(@csrf_token)

+for more information about decorators: https://realpython.com/primer-on-python-decorators/#decorating-functions-with-arguments

 ## Templates and web forms